-- If you are in a situation where you must respect social distancing, you may choose one inventor to present your team's video.
+Please include all teammates in the video.
+Also include the display board and prototype in the video.
+You also may choose one inventor to present your team's video.
 That inventor will be responsible for filming the video, uploading it to zFairs and then sharing the link with all of the teammates so that each team member may use the same link within our registration system.
 The inventor who does the video presentation should have the display board and prototype to use in the video, if possible, and should mention each team member's name at the start of the video.
-If your team has already shot your video as a team or finds a way to shoot as a team using an online social platform, then that would be ideal. - If social distancing does not apply to you, then please include all teammates in the video.
-Please also include the display board and prototype in the video.
+If your team has already shot your video as a team or finds a way to shoot as a team using an online social platform, then that would be ideal.